Engr-Yahya/PassGenerator-Using-React/README.md

 - **BgChanger:** An app that allows users to dynamically change the background color or image of the page.

-- [Add more projects here as you build them]

 ## Future Plans